tj-jayasekera/fiji-travel-rag/README.md

 - **Recall@K** — the proportion of known relevant chunks successfully retrieved
 - **Mean Reciprocal Rank (MRR)** — measures how highly the first relevant result appeared in the ranking

 ### Top-K Experiment

-Retrieval was evaluated at `k = 3`, `5`, `8`, and `10` to determine how many chunks should be retrieved for each user query.

-For each configuration, the experiment measured **Hit Rate, Precision, Recall, and MRR** across the 40 answerable questions.
-In addition to these aggregate metrics, the evaluation also tracked **failed questions at each K** — defined as questions where **none of the manually identified relevant chunks appeared within the Top-K retrieved results**.

-### Top-K Experiment